Fractional Analytic QCD beyond Leading Order: MA coupling: the form is convenient for .

-Strictly speaking, the functions $\zeta_n(-m-\nu-r -k)$ in (\ref{tRi}) are not so good defined at large $r$ values and we can replace them by $\zeta_n(m+\nu+r+k)$ using the result (\ref{ze_nu.1}).
+Strictly speaking, the series representation (\ref{zetaknu}) for the functions $\zeta_n(-m-\nu-r -k)$ is not a good definition for large $r$ values and we can replace them by $\zeta_n(m+\nu+r+k)$ using the result (\ref{ze_nu.1}).
 However, the results are long and presented in Appendix D.